 Week two of the CYL Small Projects Series and it’s time to clear your kitchen clutter!

 Small projects allow you to see quick results in an hour or less.
 If time is an excuse for putting off your clearing efforts, this method is just what you need.

 Instead of treating your clutter as a complete overhaul that you’ll get to “someday” (aka never) you can take baby steps today.
 You’ll build confidence, enjoy your space more, and be open to the positive energetic possibilities that result when you clear your life.

 Cooking, eating and gathering in a home’s kitchen is a tradition held dearly to our hearts.
-An unorganized and stressful kitchen will affect you on a deep level.
+An unorganized and stressful kitchen creates non-stop stress.

 Friends and family dropping by unannounced?
 Sadly, instead of enjoying your time over a pot of tea and morning glory muffins, you’re embarrassed about the pile of unwashed dishes and paperwork covering half your counters.

 Plus, there’s the downside of expired food waste hidden away in a corner cupboard.
 Expired food is bad for your wallet and the earth, ugh.

 A clear and organized kitchen is good for your health, cooking and the environment.
 What great reasons to take action and make this happen!

 Take a moment to visualize life in your cleared kitchen:

 You walk in and see a clutter-free space.
-The counter tops are spotless and your work space is inviting and ready for you.
+The counter tops are spotless and your workspace is ready for you.